rerun-io/rerun/rerun_py/USAGE.md

 ## View coordinates
 You can use `log_view_coordinates` to set your preferred view coordinate systems.

+Each object defines its own coordinate system, called a space.
+By logging view coordinates you can give semantic meaning to the XYZ axes of the space.
+This is for instance useful for camera objects ("what axis is forward?").

 For camera spaces this can be for instance `rerun.log_view_coordinates("3d/camera", xyz="RDF")` to indicate that `X=Right, Y=Down, Z=Forward`.
 For convenience, `log_rigid3` also takes this as an argument.
-This is required for Rerun to know how to orient your cameras in the 3D view.
+Logging view coordinates helps Rerun figure out how to interpret your logged cameras.

 For 3D world spaces it can be useful to log what the up-axis is in your coordinate system.
 This will help Rerun setup a good default view of your 3D scene, as well as make the virtual eye interactions more natural.
 This can be done with `rerun.log_view_coordinates("3d", up="+Z", timeless=True)`.